The 4 Seasons You Experience When You’re in Ministry

 Season of Ministry: Spring

 I feel secure today.
 I’m thrilled with the volunteers who’ve been loving the children with so much dedication and sacrifice.
 Our midweek program couldn’t get any better.
-Children are growing in Christ and leaders are learning to love kids unconditionally, even when they’re unlovable.
-It’s happening in Sunday school too.
+Children are growing in Christ and leaders are learning to love kids unconditionally, even when it’s hard.
+It’s happening in Sunday school, too.
 I see new volunteers shimmering in the bright sunlight.
 They’re reflecting Christ’s love.
 How beautiful they are.
 It must be spring.

 If you’re in spring, appreciate your volunteers as you would spring flowers.
 Serve and train your volunteers—whose contributions make spring possible.
 Send a warm note of appreciation.
 Let your congregation hear what wonderful new birth God is giving children.

 I have so much to do.
 Plans to make for our big event, teacher-training to organize, and appreciation notes to write.
 Let’s see, the second grade class is having a party Sunday.
 I must go to that because those kids are so enthusiastic about their class.
 Then our new children’s church begins.
 This is so exciting.
 Every event will allow me to love the kids and tell the volunteers how wonderfully special they are.
 Children’s ministry is HOT!
 Feels like summer.

 If you’re in summer, delegate, delegate, delegate!
 Good, strong coordinators heading up each of your special events will free you to see that each event is done with excellence.
 You don’t want to faint from sunstroke during these hot times of ministry.
 Surround yourself with others who love to minister to children also.